 While you may mean well, new parents often take unsolicited advice as a hint that they don’t know what they’re doing.
 So unless your spring chickens specifically ask for your help, don’t be a mother hen.

 It’s tempting to splurge on every cute baby item you see in the store.
 It’s acceptable to buy gifts for special occasions, but, in general, you should put your credit card back in your wallet.
 New parents receive many gifts already, and chances are, they’re already running out of room for all the baby paraphernalia.
 What’s more, you don’t want to step on any toes regarding toys the parents have already vetoed.
+When it comes to buying gifts down the road for your grandchild, do your research to find that perfect gift.

 The most important thing you can do for your grandbaby’s new parents?
 Listen to them.
 Your grandchild’s parents will let you know when and how they need your help.
 Sometimes, what your children need most is just a sympathetic ear from someone who’s done it all before.